Altua/docs/policies/privacy-policy.md

 - When you interact with Grunt AS through our website ("Site") to purchase an Grunt AS product, download our software, register for or participate in a demo or training session, participate in an online forum or survey, or for any other reason, we may collects a variety of information such as your name and surname, email address, mailing address, phone number, company, job position, country, social profiles and online activities, contact preferences, and credit card information.
 - When you use Grunt AS software, we may collect your email address, IP address and device identifiers such as your computer name and Windows username that may contain personal information or, when combined with other information, may be used to identify you.
 - When you invite others to participate in Grunt products or services, we may collect information you provide about those people such as names, email addresses, mailing addresses, and phone numbers.
+- When you use features that process customer-provided content (such as AI functionality or content distribution), the content you submit to those features may itself contain personal data.
+We process that content on your behalf only to deliver the feature you have requested.

 - We keep track of the email addresses and personal information provided to us by users who download or purchase Grunt AS products.
 - When purchasing our software, we require your credit card information, address, billing address, etc. The credit card information is stored with our payment provider and not with Grunt.
 This information will only be used to complete your purchase and never given to any party outside Grunt or for any other purpose other than the purchase you agreed to.